mohammedbilalns/dotfiles/README.md

 # Installation
 > [!NOTE]
-> I provided package names for installing on Arch-based distros.
+> This instruction if for installing on Arch-based distros.
 Choose packages according to your distribution

 > [!NOTE]
 >I've used Paru as the AUR helper in the following commands, but feel free to use your AUR helper of choice.